 How much should my hamster eat?

-How can I play with and groom my hamster?
+How can I play with my hamster?

+In short, you don’t - your furry friend has it covered.
 Hamsters engage in an elaborate, and often adorable, cleaning ritual, washing their faces and cleaning out their ears with their feet.
 No need to help them— they’ve got it covered.

 How can I keep my hamster healthy?